mojohealy/mojohealy/content/post/tuesday_night_write/index.md

 projects: []
 ---
 As a part-time PhD candidate with a family and full-time job, my academic writing is most often conducted in self-imposed solitary confinement.
-Alone in my home office.
-Behind a guilty barricade defending against the delightful distractions of my wife, wee boy, and father.
+Alone in my home office, behind a guilty barricade defending against the delightful distractions of my wife, wee boy, and father.
 After the rest of the family has gone to bed or, less frequently, before they wake up.
 On my once-per fortnight day off from work for study, and on weekends, and on public holidays.